ClojureBridgeLondon/community-docs/docs/curriculum/who-am-i.md

 The key we use to get values from a map is at the top level, ie. it is not nested in another map.
 If we want to get a nested value we can use a variation of the `get` function called `get-in`.
 The `get-in` function takes the map and a vector of keys.

+**Try calling each of the functions at the end of this code snippet**

 ~~~klipse
 (def starwars-collection
   {:characters {